Request Assistance

 One-On-One Support

-The community support specialist (CSS) offers monthly one-on-one contact to each community member.
-This is an informal time for the CSS worker to check in with community members, build a therapeutic and supportive relationship, and identify if there are any needs that may be applicable for learning topics during support groups or other programming.
+The community support manager (CSM) offers regular one-on-one contact to each community member.
+This is an informal time for the CSM to check in with community members, build a therapeutic and supportive relationship, and identify if there are any needs that may be applicable for learning topics during support groups or other programming.

 Support Groups